History of the United States: Reagan administration

-President Ronald Reagan's conservative policies produced a major political realignment with his 1980 and 1984 landslide elections.
-Reagan's neoliberal economic policies (dubbed "Reaganomics") included the implementation of the Economic Recovery Tax Act of 1981.
+President Ronald Reagan's conservative policies produced a major political realignment with his 1980 landslide election.
+Reagan was wounded but survived a 1981 assassination attempt.
+His neoliberal economic policies (dubbed "Reaganomics") included the implementation of the Economic Recovery Tax Act of 1981.
 Reagan continued to downsize government taxation and regulation; New Deal and Great Society programs were ended.
 The U.S. experienced a recession in 1982, but after inflation decreased, unemployment then decreased, and the economic growth rate increased from 4.5% in 1982 to 7.2% in 1984.
 However, homelessness and economic inequality also rose.

-The Reagan administration's expansion of the war on drugs led to an increase in incarceration, particularly among African Americans, with the number of people imprisoned for drug offences rising from 50,000 to 400,000 between 1980 and 1997.
-Manufacturing industries moving out of inner cities increased poverty in those areas; poverty increased drug dealing and contributed to the crack epidemic, which led to increased crime and incarceration.
-The government also reacted slowly to the AIDS crisis, and banned reliable information on the disease, which led to higher infection rates.

 Reagan ordered a buildup of the U.S. military, incurring additional budget deficits.
 The 1983 invasion of Grenada and 1986 bombing of Libya were popular in the U.S., though Reagan's backing of the Contra rebels was mired in the controversy over the Iran–Contra affair.
 Reagan also introduced a complicated missile defense system known as the Strategic Defense Initiative.
-The Soviets reacted harshly because they thought it violated the 1972 Anti-Ballistic Missile Treaty, and would give the U.S. a major military advantage, so they stopped negotiating disarmament deals until the late 1980s.
+In 1983, he provided the clearest enunciation of his foreign policy intentions during the midst of the Soviet-Afghan War, he declared the Soviet Union to be an Evil Empire.
+Three Soviet premiers died during Reagan's presidency, and it was with Gorbachev that the vast majority of arms control and other negotiations took place.
+Reagan met four times with Gorbachev, and their summit conferences led to the signing of the Intermediate-Range Nuclear Forces Treaty.